apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 .. note::

-    When multiple replicas of the airflow-web pods are running in Kubernetes they need to share the same *secret_key* to access the same user session accross pods.
-Inject this via the environmnet and rotate it regularly like the fernet_key to ensure security.
+    When multiple replicas of the airflow-web pods are running in Kubernetes they need to share the same *secret_key* to access the same user session across pods.
+Inject this via the environment and rotate it regularly like the fernet_key to ensure security.
     The 1.10.14 bridge-release has this feature.

 The ``flask-ouathlib`` has been replaced with ``authlib`` because ``flask-outhlib`` has